NicLande/DrawYourWeapon/PlayerGuide/PartOne/Ch2-CharacterCreation.md

 > #### Optional Rule: Negative Scores
 > In the exceptional case where to accurately represent a character you need a score which falls below 0.
 In this case, if your Dealer agrees, you may lower a score of your choice to -1 and gain one extra point to spend on your other Attributes.
 When a score has a value of -1 and that Attribute can be applied to a Test, Attack, or other form of Played Card rather than adding the Score if you Play a Card of a specific Suit you add the Score in the event that you fail to Play the Card of the associated Suit.

-**Might**
-A Player Character’s physical strength is represented by their Might Score.
-The ability to lift and carry objects, the strength of their weapon strikes, and contests of power are all often resolved by referencing a character’s Might.
-Might is most often associated with Clubs and Spades.

-__*Guard*__
-Guard is the Stat linked to Might.
-It represents your ability to react to attacks and take damage without getting hurt.
-Guard is made up of three Values: Current Guard, Guard Refresh, and Maximum Guard.
-Whenever you take damage from a source with no tags or a weapon you take the damage to your Current Guard before it applies to your HP.
-If your Current Guard is reduced to 0 you gain the Broken Condition.
-Guard Refresh represents how much Guard you gain when you take the Defend Action.
-Maximum Guard is the maximum amount your Current Guard can reach.
-If you would gain Guard and go above your Maximum you stop after reaching Maximum.
-Your Current Guard begins at 0.
-Your Guard Refresh is defined as 1+(Level Bonus)+(Other Bonuses).
-Your Maximum Guard begins at 5+(Your Might*Your Level)+(Other Bonuses).

 **Endurance**
 Endurance measures a Player Character’s health and wellbeing.
 The constitution, stamina, and grit of a character relies on their Endurance Score.
 Endurance is most often associated with Clubs and Hearts.